 On Thursday, December 1, 1955, Rosa Parks refused to give up her seat for a white person on the bus she took on her regular ride home from the Montgomery Fair department store.
-The bus driver got the Montgomery police, who took took her to the station and booked, fingerprinted, and incarcerated her.
+The bus driver called the Montgomery police, who took her to the station and booked, fingerprinted, and incarcerated her.
 She was charged with violating the Alabama bus segregation laws.
 Bond was posted for Mrs. Parks, and she went home.
 By Monday, a bus boycott was organized.
 The NAACP, Women’s Political Council, Baptist Ministers Conference, and the city’s African Methodist Episcopal (AME) Zionist ministers united with the community to help.

 After the successful beginning of the boycott on Monday, the Montgomery Improvement Association (MIA) came into being that afternoon, and Martin Luther King, Jr. accepted the presidency.
 As MIA leader, King became the focus of white hatred.
 On January 30, 1956, the King home was bombed.

 King had been speaking at a mass meeting at the First Baptist Church.
 When he heard the news, he told the crowd what happened, and left the church.

 Nearing his house, King saw blacks brandishing guns and knives, and a barricade of white policemen.
 King went inside and pushed through the crowd in his house to the back room to make sure Coretta and his ten-week-old baby were okay.
 Back in the front room of the house, some white reporters were trying to leave to file their stories, but could not get out of the house, which was surrounded by armed, angry blacks.